 Tell Whole Foods: Adopt Mustang-Safe Meat Standards

-Ranchers who sell beef to Whole Foods Market are behind the largest mustang roundup of 2015-2016 is now underway in southern Oregon.
+Ranchers who sell beef to Whole Foods Market were behind the largest mustang roundup of 2015-2016 in southern Oregon.
 Whole Foods has reacted to this news, by telling us to talk to the ranchers.
 (Read more about our correspondence with Whole Foods and its supplier Country Natural Beef here.)

-Right now, wild horses are being brutally rounded up, removed from their families and their homes on the range, all so that ranchers can profit by selling beef to Whole Foods.
+Wild horses are brutally rounded up, removed from their families and their homes on the range, all so that ranchers can profit by selling beef to Whole Foods.
 Whole Foods then markets this beef as "grass-fed" to its customers and sells it at a premium.

 Don't let Whole Foods pass the buck.
 The natural foods giant must incorporate mustang safe standards into its animal welfare policies.